shanego416/StockTradingFormulaHelper/README.md

 the program would enter an infinite loop.
 I managed to fix this by assigning a character value at the beginning at the program, and then making sure the loop breaks if that changes.
 I know that this is not perfect and the project is still being worked on.

+This program is a bit buggy but hey, it's a first attemp.

 Thanks for checking it out!